Rotating black holes experience dynamical tides

-Having derived the near horizon radial Teukolsky equation in the small frequency regime in \ref{GMATE}, in this section, we present its solution and hence calculate the tidal response function of an arbitrary rotating BH from its asymptotic behaviour.
-Since \ref{GMATE} is a second order differential equation, and has three regular singular points at $-z = 0,\,1,\text{ and }\infty$, respectively, its solution can be written in terms of the Gauss hypergeometric function as,
+Having derived the near-zone radial Teukolsky equation in the small frequency regime, in Eq.~(3) of the main text, here we present its solution and, from its asymptotic behavior, deduce the tidal response function of an arbitrarily rotating BH.
+The solution of Eq.~(3) of the main text is

-where $c_1$ and $c_2$ are the constants of integration, and the arguments of the hypergeometric functions and the power of $(1+z)$ are written upto the linear order in $M\omega$.
-For notational simplicity, we have expressed the solution of the radial Teukolsky function in terms of three quantities, $N_1$, $N_2$, and $N_3$, all of which are linear functions of the frequency $\omega$, and have the following expressions,
+where $c_1$ and $c_2$ are the constants of integration.
+The arguments of the hypergeometric functions and the power of $(1+z)$ are written upto linear order in $M\omega$.
+For notational simplicity, we have expressed the solution of the radial Teukolsky function in terms of three quantities, $N_1$, $N_2$, and $N_3$, all of which are linear functions of the frequency $\omega$, and have the following expressions:

 and